-I have over 3000 quilting patterns to choose from.
-A great many of my patterns are from Sharon Perry at House of Creations so if you see something you like on her website, I may have it.
-I’m always looking to add more fun patterns to my library so if you have a specific pattern you’d like me to use, or if I find the perfect pattern for you and I don’t already own it, I’ll be happy to purchase it.
+I have over 5000 quilting patterns to choose from.
+I’m always looking to add to my pattern library so if you have a specific pattern you’d like me to use, or if I find the perfect pattern for you and I don’t already own it, I’ll be happy to purchase it.

-- All-over design with a separate pattern for borders – .03/square inch
+- All-over design with a separate pattern for one border – .04/square inch; or two borders – .05/square inch.

-- Custom quilting with designs placed in individual blocks, borders and sashings – .04-.05/square inch, depending on complexity and ability to place and stitch patterns as continuous line
+- Custom quilting with designs placed in individual blocks, borders and sashings – .06-.07/square inch, depending on complexity and ability to place and stitch patterns as continuous line.

-- Custom quilting that includes a significant amount of stitching in the ditch, outlining applique, or trimming around designs for background fills – .06-.07/square inch
+- Custom quilting that includes a significant amount of stitching in the ditch, outlining applique, or trimming around designs for background fills – .07-.08/square inch.

 - All prices include the cost of thread and your choice of either 100% cotton or 80/20 cotton/poly batting.